tjzggc/othello-ai-agents/README.md

 ### Initialization
 Beginning of this file is initial conversion files to deal with training.
+The logging of moves from the dataset and converting into tensors was code from kaggle and the dataset that it came from: https://www.kaggle.com/datasets/andrefpoliveira/othello-games
 Then convert the dataset letter and number positions to a single integer from 0 to 63.
 Functions to check position passed to it is valid. update the board based on a move, and make a move from training.